A-Schuster/nucamp-site/README.md

 * **React Native**
 <a/>

-This site is supposed to emulate a Camps website.
+This site is supposed to emulate a Camps website using Bootstrap.